lnbits/lnbits-extensions/README.md

 # LNbits Vetted Extensions
 Official registry for vetted LNbits extensions<br/>
-To submit an extension to this registry make a PR uploading the extension release zip <a href="https://github.com/lnbits/lnbits-extensions/tree/main/extensions">here</a> an extensions manifest <a href="/extensions.json">here</a>, and add to the manifest <a href="https://github.com/lnbits/lnbits-extensions/blob/main/extensions.json">here</a>.
+To submit an extension to this registry upload the extension release .zip <a href="https://github.com/lnbits/lnbits-extensions/tree/main/extensions">here</a>, add your manifest <a href="https://github.com/lnbits/lnbits-extensions/blob/main/extensions.json">here</a>.

 For an exensions local <a href="https://github.com/lnbits/gerty-extension/blob/main/manifest.json">manifest.json</a> use the `repo` format:
 ```